Empower Your Practice

 How to Manage a Hybrid Health Record System Effectively

 Running a hybrid health record system without a clear management plan can quickly lead to the disadvantages outlined above.
-The following practices help keep a hybrid setup organized and functional during the transition period.
+Health information management (HIM) professionals should oversee this transition to ensure operational procedures are strictly followed.

 Establish a clear record ownership policy.
 Each record type, whether paper or electronic, should have a designated owner responsible for its accuracy and completeness.
 Ambiguity about which version of a record is the authoritative source is one of the leading causes of errors in hybrid environments.